mjc239/mjc239.github.io/_posts/2024-02-18-maximising-single-dart.md

 Z\sim N(p, \sigma^2 \mathbf{I})
 $$

-The parameter $\sigma$ is the standard deviation of the throw, and parameterises the skill level of the player.
+The parameter $\sigma$ is the standard deviation parameter of the throw, and parameterises the skill level of the player.
 This is the initial assumption made in ASPD; later, we will follow the lead of ASPD in generalising this to a general covariance matrix $\Sigma$.